HouseplantPlantsBeginner

 Variegation

-Variegation is the appearance of different coloring on the foliage or flowers of a plant, more specifically, the lack of coloring in various areas of the leaf.
+VariegationOpens in a new tab. is the appearance of different coloring on the foliage or flowers of a plant, more specifically, the lack of coloring in various areas of the leaf.
 This pattern can even extend into the stem or fruits as well.
 The plant tissue is white because of a lack, or low amount of the photosynthetic green chlorophyll pigment, due to mutations in the cells’ DNA.
 During plant development, these white cells multiply to create unique patterns that are very sought after by plant enthusiasts.

 Some species of plants, such as the Thai Constellation Monstera, have what is known as stable variegation.
 This stable variegation is a result of tissue culturing and selective breeding.
 The plant will maintain its unique coloration as it grows.